scipy-lectures/scientific-python-lectures/intro/summary-exercices/optimize-fit.rst

 Non linear least squares curve fitting: application to point extraction in topographical lidar data
 ---------------------------------------------------------------------------------------------------

 The goal of this exercise is to fit a model to some data.
 The data used in this tutorial are lidar data and are described in details in the following introductory paragraph.
-If you're impatient and want to practise now, please skip it ang go directly to :ref:`first_step`.
+If you're impatient and want to practice now, please skip it and go directly to :ref:`first_step`.

 Introduction